Research does show that exposing children to sexual intercourse before they are ready can lead to future problems with their sex lives.

 6. Get adequate rest and avoid stress.

 Problems like vaginismus, premature ejaculation, and erectile dysfunction have been associated with different types of stressful conditions.

-Overworking, poor sleep can affect sexual desire and libido.
+Overworking and poor sleep can affect sexual desire and libido.

 Considering the benefits you can derive from a healthy sex life, you are better off ensuring you create time for socialising with your partner and sexual activity.